-Armpits4August is a month long charity event for women and everyone with Polycystic Ovary Syndrome (PCOS), which started in August 2012.
-For information on PCOS click here
+Armpits4August is a month long charity event for cis and trans women, which started in August 2012.

-Participants grow underarm hair for one month, and ask friends and family to sponsor them to raise money for Verity, the charity for people with PCOS.
+Participants will grow underarm hair for one month, and get friends and family to sponsor them to raise money for Verity, the charity for Polycystic Ovarian Syndrome (PCOS) sufferers.

-PCOS affects up to 10% of women and is even more prevalent amongst trans* men, yet it’s hardly ever talked about.
+PCOS is something a lot of women have, but it’s hardly ever talked about.
 A common symptom of PCOS can be hirsutism (excessive hair growth), so by growing our body hair we are working towards having pride in our body hair, not shame.
-Armpits4August will provide a stimulus and safe space to discuss the complicated, emotional, or embarrassing experiences of body hair that women, trans* and non-binary people often have.
-We believe the shame a lot of people feel about their body hair is a consequence of living in a society that regulates, controls and dictates that female-assigned bodies must conform to incredibly narrow beauty standards, and which upholds a rigid gender binary that deems body hair a ‘masculine’ trait.
+Armpits4August will provide a stimulus and safe space to discuss women’s often complicated, emotional, or embarrassing experience of body hair.
+We believe the shame a lot of women feel about their body hair is a consequence of living in a society that regulates, controls and dictates that women’s bodies must conform to incredibly narrow beauty standards.
 This creates a physically, socially, and mentally damaging image of what is ‘natural’ – an image that turns out to be no more than an idea.
-There is no standard, universal, typical – let alone ‘normal’ – pattern of body hair for women, men, or anyone else.
-We think that the display of underarm hair growth every August will be one way of demonstrating this, so we are also constructing an online archive of photos to show the diversity of hair that we have: colour, shape, density, texture, speed, etc. We also provide resources and hold events to help you celebrate your body hair, including body-hair workshops, pit pride parties, discussion groups, and more!
+There is no standard, universal, typical – let alone ‘normal’ – pattern of body hair for women.
+We think that the display of underarm hairgrowth in August 2012 will be one way of demonstrating this, so we will also construct an online archive of photos to show the diversity of hair that we have: colour, shape, density, texture, speed, etc. We will also be providing you with resources for other creative events to celebrate your body hair, such as body hair mapping, pit pamper parties, discussion groups, and more!

-We acknowledge that not everyone has the same opportunity to take part in Armpits4August and that in a racist, sexist, classist, disableist, trans*phobic and lesbophobic society, some women, trans* and non-binary people may simply not have the option to grow their body hair as a political act without it having personal consequences, such as increased harassment, having treatment withheld whilst transitioning, being questioned about their ability to self-care, etc. We hope that, if this and similar campaigns are successful in changing social attitudes about body hair and femininity, it will become easier in the future for more and more people to participate.
+We acknowledge that not every woman has the same opportunity to take part in Armpits4August and that in a racist, sexist, transphobic and lesbophobic society, some women, especially some women of colour or transsexual women, may simply not have the option to grow their body hair as a political act without it having personal consequences, such as increased harrassment or having treatment withheld.
+We hope that, if this and similar campaigns are successful in changing social attitudes about body hair and femininity, it will become easier in the future for more and more women to participate.